hansake/Z180_Computer/README.md

 * Pin 3 to Pin 4: RS-232 D-sub connected to Rx and Tx on ATmega328P

 JP3
-* Connection from Z180 CKS to SCK on ATmega328P SPI interface JP4
+* Connection from Z180 inverted CKS to SCK on ATmega328P SPI interface JP4
 * Connection from Z180 RXS to MISO on ATmega328P SPI interface JP5